Business Instructional Facility: Description

-The Business Instructional Facility architecture can be described as "adding a sympathetic and fresh flavor to the campus's rich fabric of Georgian architecture while including sustainable features."
-The geometry of the Business Instructional Facility is defined by "three perimeter bar buildings" composed of native brick and natural stone forming a 'U'-shape.
-The commons "provides grandness and warmth" to the Business Instructional Facility.
-Craig Copeland, a senior associate of Pelli Clarke Pelli Architects, characterized the daylight provided by the glass curtain wall as "a part of the architectural expression" of the Business Instructional Facility."
+The Business Instructional Facility (BIF) architecture has been described as "adding a sympathetic and fresh flavor to the campus's rich fabric of Georgian architecture while including sustainable features."
+The geometry of BIF is defined by "three perimeter bar buildings" composed of native brick and natural stone forming a 'U' shape.
+The commons "provides grandness and warmth" to BIF.
+Craig Copeland, a senior associate of Pelli Clarke Pelli Architects, characterized the daylight provided by BIF's glass curtain wall as "a part of the architectural expression".
 Rafael Pelli described the commons as "the central space, not only physically central, but it's central to the functioning and the use of the space."
-César Pelli, a renowned Argentinian architect and partner of Pelli Clark Pelli Architects, described the Business Instructional Facility as "a family of its own character, its own quality."
+César Pelli, a renowned Argentinian architect and partner of Pelli Clark Pelli Architects, described BIF as "a family of its own character, its own quality."

-Wolff Landscape Architects, Inc. described the garden courtyard as an entity defined on three sides by the building and thus creates a "continuous indoor/outdoor space" between the commons and the courtyard.
+Wolff Landscape Architecture described the garden courtyard as an entity defined on three sides by the building and thus creates a "continuous indoor-outdoor space" between the commons and the courtyard.
 The courtyard is arranged with linear pieces of pavement which elongates the building geometry.
 A raised trough serves as the base of the linear fountain that runs from one end of the courtyard to the other.
 A linear native prairie plant section and sedge meadow area, split by a path for surface drainage, provides stormwater retention and is adjacent to the fountain.
 The landscaping contributed to the LEED platinum rating through use of "native plants, on-site stormwater retention, green roofs, and no potable water use."
 In 2009, the landscape architecture received recognition through the Illinois Chapter American Society of Landscape Architects Merit Award for their design of the garden courtyard at the Business Instructional Facility.
+In 2020, Wolff Landscape Architecture became a part of Confluence, a Des Moines, Iowa-based landscape architecture, urban design and planning firm.

 Building layout

 First floor

-The commons area is the central space for students to study and socialize with each other.
-Further, this space serves host to student events and corporate receptions.
+The commons area is the central space for students to study.
+This space also serves host to student events and corporate receptions.
 The auditorium provides a space for guest lectures, seminars, and conferences.
-The Margolis Market Information Lab (MIL), located in the northwest corner of the first floor, exposes students to electronic sources of financial and investment data and analytical software through multi-screen stations similar to those used in financial markets.
-Also, the Trading Lab, located adjacent to MIL, provides "time-delayed" financial data from major media sources creating a business-like atmosphere.
+The Margolis Market Information Lab (MIL), located in the northwest corner of the first floor, serves as an informative platform for electronic sources of financial and investment data and analytical software through multi-screen stations similar to those used in financial markets.
+The first floor also features the Trading Lab, located adjacent to MIL, which provides "time-delayed" financial data from major media sources.
 The Business Career Services, located in the northeast corner, assists students in their job search with resume critiques, mock interviews, and job search strategy.
-The Pricewaterhouse Coopers LLP Accountancy Student Center offers students studying accounting advising for courses, independent study, jobs, and scholarships and financial aid.
+The PricewaterhouseCoopers Accountancy Student Center offers students studying accounting advising for courses, independent study, jobs, and scholarships and financial aid.
 Some of the other main features of the main floor include student lounges, the Business Office of Undergraduate Affairs, and a corporate recruitment center.